Workers’ Compensation Claim Denied – Filing an Appeal

 The appeals process starts with the Minnesota Department of Labor & Industry (DLI).
 As that Department explains, the initial steps in the appeals process usually include the following:

 - Call the insurance claims adjuster to ask about the denial of benefits.
 When you speak with the insurance claims adjuster, you should take detailed notes about the phone call in writing, including the date of the call, the time of the call, and the name of the adjuster.
 There is a chance that you were denied benefits because of a minor error you made in your application or even a bureaucratic error made by the insurance company.
-As such, In such situations, it may be possible to correct the problem over the phone and to have your benefits application approved.
+As such, it may be possible to correct the problem over the phone and to have your benefits application approved.

 - If calling the claims adjuster does not work, next you can contact an Alternative Dispute Resolution (ADR) specialist at the DLI.
 That specialist can attempt to help with your problem, but if they cannot resolve it, you still have other options.